 The 2018 Bands of America (BOA) Grand National Championships concluded last month, with Yamaha once again leading the way as National Presenting Sponsor of the event, a role the company has been honored to play for more than two decades.

-A field of 108 bands competed in preliminary contests last Thursday and Friday, with each band vying to become one of the top 12 bands to advance to Saturday's semi-finals.
-The top 12 bands then competed in the Finals Saturday night, where their performances were judged by a panel of nationally-recognized music educators and marching band experts.
+A field of 108 bands competed in preliminary contests, with each band vying to become one of the top 12 bands to advance to the semi-finals.
+The top 12 bands then competed in the Finals, where their performances were judged by a panel of nationally-recognized music educators and marching band experts.

-In the end, the Championships saw Yamaha Artist Jeff Queen lead Carmel High School of Carmel Indiana, as Grand National Champion and Yamaha Winds Artist Matt Harloff lead Avon High School of Avon, Indiana to a 2nd place finish.
-Broken Arrow High School of Broken Arrow, Oklahoma, led by Yamaha Artist Adam Wiencken captured 4th place, and Prosper High School place win under the leadership of Yamaha Artist Mike Huestis.
+In the end, the Championships saw Yamaha Artist Jeff Queen lead Carmel High School of Carmel, Indiana, as Grand National Champion and Yamaha Winds Artist Matt Harloff lead Avon High School of Avon, Indiana to a 2nd place finish.
+Led by Yamaha Artist Adam Wiencken, Broken Arrow High School of Broken Arrow, Oklahoma, captured 4th place, while Prosper High School had a top 15 finish under the leadership of Yamaha Artist Mike Huestis.
+Additionally, Tarpon Springs High School of Tarpon Springs, Florida, placed 10th under the direction of Yamaha Master Educator Kevin Ford.
+Ford is also Founder and Director of the Leadership Conservatory for the Arts at Tarpon Springs High School.

 Since 1997, high school ensembles performing on Yamaha percussion instruments have achieved an enviable record of accomplishments by garnering more than 60 percent of all of the Gold, Silver and Bronze medals awarded at BOA Championships.
 Beyond awards, however, students who are performing and studying with Yamaha instruments are set up for success due to the quality, consistency, durability and industry support gained by using the company’s peerless instruments.